 Add and configure tools in the analytic

 With the new analytic created, you will now add tools to the analytic that will perform the big data analysis on the NYC cyclist accident data.
-With Analytics for IoT, you configure an analysis pipeline in which the output of one step is the input to the next.
+With Velocity, you configure an analysis pipeline in which the output of one step is the input to the next.
 You will configure sequential tools to better understand motor vehicle accidents involving injuries to cyclists.

-You will first create a new field called TotalCyclistCasualties, which sums the values in the NUMBER OF CYCLIST INJURED and NUMBER OF CYCLIST KILLED fields for each individual record from the data source.
+First, you will add a field called TotalCyclistCasualties that sums the values in the NUMBER OF CYCLIST INJURED and NUMBER OF CYCLIST KILLED fields for each individual record from the data source.

-- Click the Manage Data folder and choose the Calculate Field tool and configure as follows:
+- Configure the Calculate Field tool as follows:

-- Click the pencil icon to open the Configure an Arcade expression window .
+- Click the Configure Arcade expression button to open the Configure an Arcade expression window .

 $feature["NUMBER OF CYCLIST INJURED"] + $feature["NUMBER OF CYCLIST KILLED"]